r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ## MODULE DEVELOP METHODOLOGIE

-               1 - Research: For bash commands that can be used to dump target system information 2 - Write skelleton: Basic explaination of 'include' 'require' 'class name' and module description 3 - Write funtion logic: Basic explaination of ruby syntax + metasploit API calls 4 - Port module to msf database: Copy module to the rigth location and reload msfdb
+               1 - Research: For bash commands that can be used to dump target system information 2 - Write template: Basic explaination of 'include' 'require' 'class name' and module description 3 - Write funtion logic: Basic explaination of ruby syntax + metasploit API calls 4 - Port module to msf database: Copy module to the rigth location and reload msfdb

 <br /><br /><br />

-## WRITTING A MSF POST MODULE (step by step)
+## WRITING A MSF POST MODULE (step by step)

 ### 1 - research: